openai/baselines/docs/guide/custom_policy.rst

 ---------------------

-Stable baselines provides default policy networks for images (CNNPolicies) and other type of inputs (MlpPolicies).
+Stable baselines provides default policy networks for images (CNNPolicies) and other type of input features (MlpPolicies).
-However, you can also easily define a custom parameters for the policy network:
+However, you can also easily define a custom architecture for the policy (or value) network:

 .. code-block:: python